spacetelescope/mast-blog/_posts/2025-06-25-mast-heatmap.md

 Following this recipe produces an image like the one below:
 ![the first, lower resolution version of the wallpaper](assets/img/posts/20250625/mast_wallpaper_blue_og.png)
 <small>The first version of the MAST background, with pixels half a degree wide.
-The intrinsic resolution of our data is therefore 720x360, which results in notable pixellation near the ecliptic poles. </small>
+The intrinsic resolution of our data is therefore 720x360, which results in some noticeable pixellation. </small>

 Looks phenomenal!
 Many archive scientists were super excited to see this.
 ### Revised Version: RAM go brrrr